Nowrozabad: Employment

-The city of Nowrozabad (see Johila area) is rich in the coal deposits found in the region.
+The city of Nowrozabad (see Johilla area) is rich in the coal deposits found in the region.
 The coal industrial belt has developed in the region owing to the close proximity of the coalmines.
 The most reputed government undertaking and the largest coal producing industry in India, the South Eastern Coalfields Limited is located in the region.
 Nowrozabad is one of the 13 administrative areas of the coal industry.

 It is the head office of Johila area.

 Major employment source in the city are coal mines of South Eastern Coal Fields Ltd.

 Coalfield

 In 1886, W.W.
 Hunter wrote, “Extensive coalfields have recently been discovered at Nowrozabad, within the native state of Rewa…”

-Nowrozabad Johila Coalfield, which was owned by Rewa Coalfields Limited, was nationalized in 1973.
+Nowrozabad Johilla Coalfield, which was owned by Rewa Coalfields Limited, was nationalized in 1973.

-Johila river
+Johilla river

 Nowrozabad is situated on the banks of this river.
-Because of which it is also known as Johila area.
-Johila river which originates near Amarkantak in Anuppur district of Madhya Pradesh.
-The Johila River is a tributary of the Son River, which is the second largest tributary of the Ganges River from the southern bank.
+Because of which it is also known as Johilla area.
+Johilla river which originates near Amarkantak in Anuppur district of Madhya Pradesh.
+The Johilla River is a tributary of the Son River, which is the second largest tributary of the Ganges River from the southern bank.